AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/global-reference-architecture.md

    - `m2-region-x`/`m2-brand-x` (for example, `m2-emea`/`m2-adobe`)
    - `m2-release-region-x`/`m2-release-brand-x` (for example, `m2-release-emea`/`m2-release-adobe`)

-1. Create a `release/` directory and run the following in order to create a shared Git history for all repos.
+1. Create a `release/` directory and run the following to create a shared Git history for all repos.

    ```bash
    git init